 The Solution:

-- Keep refrigerator 75% full maximum
+- Keep refrigerator no more than about 75% full

 - Arrange items with space between them